VinayMayavanshi13/CatalogueOfThings/README.md

 - [ ]  The Top Five Regrets of The Dying - Bronnie Ware
 - [ ]  The Mountain Is You - Brianna Wiest.
 - [ ]  Anything You Want - Derek Sivers
-- [ ]  Talent is Never Enough - John C. Maxwell
+- [ ]  Talent Is Never Enough - John C. Maxwell
 - [ ]  The Body Keeps The Score - Bessel Van Der Kolk
 - [ ]  Man And His Symbols - Carl Jung
 - [ ]  13 Things Mentally Strong People Don't Do - Amy Morin